Brit-Am Movement History

 Yair Davidiy in Rechaviah, Jerusalem

-Through the agency of the Maccabee Institute (run by Rabbi Feld and his brothers) we had received the use of a bomb shelter in the center of the city in which Brit-Am meetings were held fairly regularly.
-[For years past, this facility has no longer been available to us.]
+During ca. 2002-2003 through the agency of the Maccabee Institute (run by Rabbi Avraham Feld and Rabbi David Feld in Israel and his brother in the USA) we had received the use of a bomb shelter in the center of Jerusalem.
+Brit-Am meetings were held here fairly regularly.
+[This lasted for about a year.
+The facility has no longer been available to us.]

 Amongst the Jewish supporters of Brit-Am at the time was Shmuel ben Yaacov who helped us a lot.
 Shmuel is well known as an activist for Jewish Nationalist causes.

 In ca. 2004 some of the Ephraimites decided they wanted their own Ten Tribes orientated organization in Jerusalem.
-We were against it but they went ahead anyway.
+We were against it not only because we dislike competition -which we do even though it can often help more than hinder: We also did not want any other group in the Land of Israel presenting the same doctrine and we wanted it to emanate from a Jewishly-acceptable source, i.e. ourselves.
+Anyway they went ahead and did found their own association.
 Rabbi Feld was later informed that a Christian philanthropist had promised large sums of money to establish an Ephraimite circle in Israel on condition that no Jews be involved.

 All Ephraimite assemblages anywhere in the world today have received input from Brit-Am.
 Very few of them acknowledge this.
 They may not always be aware of it.
 Many items of information that have since become common knowledge were first revealed by Brit-Am.